proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 As the Project evolves the needs of project changes and what <br/>
 may have seemed smart in the beginning may not necessarily be smart a few monts later

-#Beauty is in Simplicity - Jorn Olmhein
+#5.
+Beauty is in Simplicity - Jorn Olmhein

 ####Summary : make your code as simple as possible